-A variety of topics and demonstrations provided by New York Center for Agricultural Medicine and Health (NYCAMH) kept the attention of attendees throughout Schoharie County Farm Bureau’s Farm Safety Day, co-sponsored by SUNY Cobleskill.
+Running farm machinery on main roads is hazardous.
+“You are not required to pull over,” reported New York Center for Agricultural Medicine and Health (NYCAMH) Agricultural Safety Specialist, Jim Carrabba, featured speaker at Schoharie County Farm Bureau’s Farm Safety Day, co-sponsored by SUNY Cobleskill.
 [Read more…]

 As farmers head to the fields with corn planters, they probably aren’t thinking of the cover crop they might establish after that crop is harvested.
 But Bill Curran, extension weed specialist at Penn State University, says cover crops should be a consideration early in the season.
 [Read more…]

 About 70 people gathered at The Big Apple in Wrentham, MA on April 20, 2016 for a joint Twilight Meeting of the Massachusetts and Rhode Island Fruit Growers Associations.
 Growers and Extension professionals from both states participated in a wagon ride and walking tour of the orchards followed by dinner and presentations by Extension Educators from both states.
 [Read more…]

 Does the way you till your land impact our climate?

 According to Dr. Robert L. Thompson, visiting scholar at Johns Hopkins University’s Paul H. Nitze School of Advanced International Studies, the answer is, “Yes!”
 [Read more…]